darwaishx/celebrity-recognition/1-celebrity-recognition/README.md

 ![](assets/jupyter-home.png)

-7. Click on New and then Terminal
+5. Click on New and then Terminal.

 ![](assets/sagemaker-new-terminal.png)

-8. You should now see Terminal like below:
+6. You should now see Terminal like below:

 ![](assets/sagemaker-terminal.png)

-9. In the terminal type:
+7. In the terminal type:
 - cd SageMaker
 - git clone https://github.com/darwaishx/celebrity-recognition.git

 ![](assets/sagemaker-gitclone.png)

-10. Go back to Jupyter home screen and refresh to see the folder celebrity-recognition.
+8. Go back to Jupyter home screen by clicking on the Jupyter logo on the top left and refresh to see the folder celebrity-recognition.

-11. Click on celebrity-recognition, then 1-celebrity-recognition and then CelebrityRecognition.ipynb to open the notebook.
+9. Click on celebrity-recognition, then 1-celebrity-recognition and then CelebrityRecognition.ipynb to open the notebook.

 ![](assets/m1-notebook.png)

-12. Follow the directions in the notebook to run each cell and review it's output.
+10. Follow the directions in the notebook to run each cell and review it's output.

 ## Completion
 You have successfully use Amazon Rekognition to identify celebrities in images an videos.
 In the next module, [Recognize Custom Celebrities ](../2-recognize-custom-celebrities), you will learn how to recognize your custom celebrities in the images and videos.